-Surgery, chemotherapy, and radiation therapy are the traditional treatments for cancer.
 Immunology is the branch of science that studies all aspects of the body's immune system.
-Advances in this field have led to a greater understanding of the ways in which the body's own defenses can be harnessed to treat blood cancers.
-Cancer researchers study the immune system and how it helps to destroy cancer cells.
-Chimeric antigen receptor (CAR) T-cell therapy is called "immunotherapy" because it uses a patient's own T cells (lymphocytes that are part of the immune system) to recognize and attack cancer cells.
+Advances in this field have led to a greater understanding of the ways in which the body's own defenses can be harnessed to fight a variety of diseases, including blood cancers.
+Cancer researchers have been closely studying the immune system and learning how it can be used to destroy cancer cells.
+Chimeric antigen receptor (CAR) T-cell therapy is called "immunotherapy" because it uses a patient's own T cells to recognize and attack cancer cells.

-This booklet provides a brief overview of the immune system and immunotherapy as well as information on how CAR T-cell therapy works, its side effects and its role in the treatment of some blood cancers.
+This booklet provides a brief overview of the immune system and immunotherapy as well as information on how CAR T-cell therapy works and its role in the treatment of some blood cancers.
+It also includes important information on possible side effects.